 You will also visit the Museum of Icons with the unique collection of Byzantine Icons and ceremonial pieces.
 The exhibits are primarily collected by 17th and 18th century Korcula sailors on their journeys around the world.
 Your stroll will finally take you to Marko Polo’s childhood home – a modest mediaeval house where this great Venetian merchant, writer and traveler spent his former years.

 Lesic Dimitri Palace (5*) is hidden within the walls of the charming medieval town of Korcula, with its winding alleyways, terracotta-tiled houses and tiny churches.
 It is located next door to the house of Marco Polo and is only a stone’s throw from the crystal clear Adriatic Sea.
-The hotel occupies an 18th century bishop’s palace and five medieval cottages, offering luxurious accommodation in six residences, complete with five-star services, a spa and a restaurant overlooking the breathtaking Dalmatian archipelago.
+The hotel occupies an 18th century bishop’s palace and five medieval cottages, offering luxurious accommodation in six residences, complete with five-star services, a spa, and a restaurant overlooking the breathtaking Dalmatian archipelago.
 Each of the residences has been beautifully restored and the interiors are subtly influenced by regions along Marco Polo's Silk Road travels.
 They encompass original features and are finished with exquisite detailing and handcrafted furniture.
-The small number of residences guarantees guests an intimate and highly personalised stay with service steeped in local charm.
+The small number of residences guarantees guests an intimate and highly personalized stay with service steeped in local charm.

 This morning meet your skipper for a private motor boat tour to Dubrovnik.
 En-route you will stop to visit Mljet – one of the greenest and most beautiful islands in the Adriatic.
 A Greek settlement of Melita (honey) got its “sweet” name after the bees that lived in the vast forests of the island when the ancient Greeks first discovered it.
-Mljet is believed to be the island of Ogygia mentioned in the famous epic poem ‘Odyssey’ as the paradise island where the Calypso nymph detained Odysseus for seven years.
-True or not, this legend celebrates the luxurious beauty of Mljet which you will get a chance to discover on a self-guided exploration of the island.
+Mljet is believed to be the island of Ogygia, mentioned in the famous epic poem ‘Odyssey’ as the paradise island where the Calypso nymph detained Odysseus for seven years.
+True or not, this legend celebrates the luxurious beauty of Mljet, which you will get a chance to discover on a self-guided exploration of the island.
 You will surely be fascinated by the untouched nature and the beauty of the Great and Small Lakes connected with the open sea by a narrow channel.
-In the heart of the Great Lake stands the Isle of St Mary with the sleepy 12th century Benedictine Monastery that can easily be reached by a small boat.
+In the heart of the Great Lake stands the Isle of St. Mary with the sleepy 12th century Benedictine Monastery that can be easily reached by a small boat.
 Later this afternoon, your skipper will take you to Dubrovnik.

 Enjoy a half day walking tour of Dubrovnik, one of the most beautiful stone-built cities in the world.
-As one of UNESCO World Heritage Sites, Dubrovnik owes its special charm to the historic monuments which testify to its rich history.
-While strolling with your guide down Stradun, the main street, you will get to stop and visit the Franciscan monastery of the “Order of Friars Minors” that preserves one of the three oldest pharmacies in Europe.
+As a UNESCO World Heritage Site, Dubrovnik owes its special charm to the historic monuments that testify to its rich history.
+While strolling down Stradun, the main street, you will get to stop and visit the Franciscan Monastery of the “Order of Friars Minors” that preserves one of the three oldest pharmacies in Europe.
 Continue down to Orlando Column and the Sponza Palace and visit the Church of St. Blasius, the patron-saint of the town.
 Discover Rector’s Palace and the Cathedral of the Virgin Mary and its treasury.
 The rest of the afternoon is at leisure to explore this stunning town on your own.
 We recommend you to take a walk along the city walls, visit one of the numerous museums or take a funicular ride to the top of the Srđ hill.
 Entrance fees to Franciscan Monastery, Recto'rs Palace, and Cathedral of the Virgin Mary are included.

-What better way to get into vacation mode than by enjoying a complimentary Diamond Bed Spa Treatment at the Villa Dubrovnik’s luxurious spa!
+What better way to get into vacation mode than by enjoying a complimentary Diamond Bed Spa Treatment at the Villa Dubrovnik’s luxurious spa.
 Restore the freedom of beauty and wellbeing by lying on a bubble of warm water immersed in colored lights and sounds.

 This morning meet your driver in the hotel lobby for a private transfer to Montenegro – a mystical land of wild beauty.
 Your local guide will welcome you at the border of Croatia and Montenegro.
-In Boka Bay, the only fiord in the Mediterranean, mountains sink in the crystal-clear sea in front of your eyes in the unique harmony of intact nature and cultural heritage, that is today yours to discover.
-Your first destination is the old town of Perast, a sleepy baroque place on the seashore.
+In Boka Bay, the only fjord in the Mediterranean, mountains sink in the crystal-clear sea in front of your eyes in the unique harmony of intact nature and cultural heritage.
+Your first destination is the old town of Perast, a sleepy baroque town on the seashore.
 The strong merchant navy tradition represents the best preserved baroque entity in the Adriatic.
 The most beautiful buildings of this small town were built in the 17th and 18th centuries.
-At that time seafaring was growing and captains built magnificent villas that even today capture you with their beauty.
-Perast also abounds in sacred monuments, such as the Church Sveti Nikola and Our Lady of the rocks, built on the artificial island just opposite Perast.
-Following your visit to Perast, your guide and driver will take you to Kotor, home-town of the famous sailors and traders of Boka Bay.
+Perast also abounds in sacred monuments, such as the Church Sveti Nikola and Our Lady of the Rocks, built on the artificial island just opposite Perast.
+Following your visit to Perast, your guide and driver will take you to Kotor, hometown of the famous sailors and traders of Boka Bay.
 Kotor’s architecture, a post-modern mix of the various epochs and its position at the bottom of the sharp cliffs of the Lovcen Mountain, makes it different from any other Mediterranean town.
 Your guide will take you to the Cathedral of St. Trifun, a monument of Roman culture and one of the most recognizable symbols of the town.
 You will also visit the Maritime Museum, the custodian of Boka navy fame.
 Continue onwards to Budva, considered to be one of the oldest settlements in the Balkans.
 This ancient town lies on a little island that was linked to land by a sandbar and in time became a peninsula.
 Your guide will take you for a walk around the 15th century ramparts and medieval fortifications.
-Inside the walls, you will find the town to be a combination of narrow streets and little squares, with superb monuments of the different Mediterraneancultures.
-From here, you will be transfered to your hotel in the area.
+Inside the walls, you will find the town to be a combination of narrow streets and little squares, with superb monuments of the different Mediterranean cultures.
+From here, you will be transferred to your hotel in the area.

 Come back from dinner to a romantic setting of flower petals on your bed and candles lighting up the room - romance is in the air!